 Key takeaways:

-- Monitor performance - Track cache hit rates and storage usage
+- Monitor cache performance — Track hit rates and storage usage.

 Frequently Asked Questions